J&J unit's former execs convicted of unapproved marketing

 Former Acclarent Chief Executive William Facteau and former Vice President of Sales Patrick Fabian were found guilty in federal court in Boston of 10 misdemeanor counts of violating the U.S. Food, Drug and Cosmetic Act, federal prosecutors said in a statement.
 The counts each carry a maximum prison sentence of one year.

-The jury acquitted the men of more serious felony counts of wire fraud and conspiracy, finding they did not act with intent to defraud or mislead.
+They were acquitted of more serious felony counts of wire fraud and conspiracy.

-Facteau's attorney, Reid Weingarten, and Fabian's attorney, Frank Libby, said in a statement they would move to overturn the convictions.

-The verdict came after legal setbacks in recent years for regulators' attempting to curb the promotion of drugs and devices for unapproved uses, known as off-label marketing.
+The conviction is a victory for regulators who have recently suffered legal setbacks in their attempts to curb the promotion of drugs and devices for unapproved uses, known as off-label marketing.

 In an indictment unsealed last April, federal prosecutors said that beginning in 2006 or earlier, Facteau, 47, and Fabian, 49, promoted Acclarent's Relieva Stratus Microflow Spacer device to deliver steroid medications to patients' sinuses, though it was only approved by the U.S. Food and Drug Administration for keeping sinuses open.